jailkey/MoldJS/README.md

 Now Mold.js try to load /Mold/Main.js.
 If you use the default repository, this file is defined as a "Mold-Modul" called "Seed".
-The Seed will be executed after all dependencies are loaded and the dom is ready, cause the Seed dna is "action", of which more in the next chapter.
+The Seed will be executed after all dependencies are loaded.

 ##Building a Module (Seed)

 ###Module-structure
 In Mold every Seed has his own directory.
 The directory/file-structure represents the object-structure in JavaScript.
-A module with the dir/file-structure /Mold/Misc/MySeed.js becomes in JavaScript to Mold.Misc.MySeed It works like package-managers in other programming enviroments.
+A module with the dir/file structure /Mold/Misc/MySeed.js becomes in JavaScript to Mold.Misc.MySeed.
+It works like package-managers in other programming enviroments.

 ###Create a Modulefile
 A Seed file must have the same name like the Seed and you have to put it in the right place in the structur.
-Every see have two required propertys, "name" the seed name, and dna, the seed pattern.
+Every Seed have two required propertys, "name" the seed name, and dna, the seed pattern.

 ```javascript
 Seed({